 But, in my defense, I can see how I got it wrong.
 I was missing a key piece of the DevOps pipeline story: it’s not the Ops adopting sprints and automating deployment, it’s the developers.
 A better definition of DevOps, now embracing hybrid to cloud, might be:

 “You built it – you deploy and manage it.”

 DevOps, now embracing cloud, is not about asking IT to do more deployment work.
 It’s about building Dev into the release and management pipeline (and there are plenty of tools to help automate this).
-If you haven’t seen my colleague, Andi Grabner deliver his “Building an Unbreakable Delivery Pipeline” presentation, take a look (or sign up for any of the Unbreakable Workshops).
+If you haven’t seen my colleague, Andi Grabner deliver his “Building an Unbreakable Delivery Pipeline” presentation, take a look.
 He demonstrates:

 - Building out an environment with staging and production deployments

 - auto-deployment to staging when the code is updated

 - monitoring the app with Dynatrace to compare performance with previous releases

 - automatically pushing the app into production if it runs and performs as expected